 SOMA Analytics is supported by our readers.
 We may earn a commission when you purchase through links on this page.
 Our content is checked for factual accuracy by our editorial team and is written by expert nutritionalists.

-While our bodies are lasting longer, our minds need to be able to catch up – and that’s where Prevagen makes claims to be effective.
+While our bodies are lasting longer, our minds need to be able to keep pace – and that’s where Prevagen aims to be effective.

 Quick Verdict On Prevagen

-There just is not enough clinical data to support Prevagen – or more so to support its core ingredient apoaequorin.
+Prevagen performed well in our trial, but there just is not enough clinical data to support it – or more so to support its core ingredient apoaequorin.

 Any nootropic that relies so heavily on one ingredient needs to be solidly validated through clinical data – and this seems lacking when it comes to apoaequorin.